 |480 – 620||420||143 – 184|

+If you are not already aware of the different mechanical properties of materials, you can start here.
 The number in a structural steel’s name is its yield strength.
 It indicates the maximum load, in MPa, that does not end in plastic deformation.
 Stress above that value will deform the metal permanently.
 In S235 steel’s case, this value is 235 MPa.
 Anything below results in elastic deformation, meaning that your detail will regain its former shape after removing the load.

 Tensile strength refers to the maximum load that does not break the metal.
 Continuing with the S235 example, this value is somewhere between 360…510 MPa.
 While it is noticeably higher than yield strength, you should consider the yield strength value when choosing the right material for your conditions.
-This is because exceeding tensile strength means failure, while exceeding yield strength only ends in a deformation.
+This is because exceeding tensile strength means failure while exceeding yield strength only ends in deformation.

 The properties table shows that increasing grades mean higher strength.
 S235 and S355 steels are the most popular among those presented here, as they cover most needs.
 S275 does not find much use and may be harder to find.
 S420 is suitable when looking for higher strength but may also not be readily available with every manufacturer.

 The hardness measures of all structural steels are quite low.
 If needed, those values can be improved by hardening.